DarkWiiPlayer/lua-warn/readme.md

 	warn("@on")
 	warn("Hello", "World")

+Alternatively, libraries can optionally use this feature locally with

+	local warn = warn or require 'warn.compatible'

 Differences from vanilla warn (only applies below version 5.4)

 - File name and line number are part of the output message